 What are the voiceover options?

 We offer our in-house talent (male with a neutral American accent), as we’ve done for the majority of our productions.
 Don’t worry -- while it might sound repetitive on our website, where we feature dozens of videos using the same voice, your video will sound unique to your audience.
 Using in-house talent keeps costs at a minimum because we can fix issues (within reason) at no cost along the way.
 If you would prefer a specific type of voice, we can accommodate your request for a modest fee.
-You can specify the type of voice – a female or a different accent – and we’ll present a few options for you to review and choose from.
-Once you choose, we can’t change the script without incurring additional cost for re-recording.
+You can specify the type of voice – a female or a different accent – but you choose, we can’t change the script without incurring additional cost for re-recording.

 If the video includes screenshots and images, what size should I provide?

-Your video will most likely be produced in HD (1280×720), so if you want to show an entire Web page or product image, please provide us with image files at that size.
+Your video will most likely be produced in HD (1920×1080), so if you want to show an entire Web page or product image, please provide us with image files at that size.
 If we need to zoom in to highlight a specific feature or element, then we will need even higher resolution so there is more “material” to work with.
 If your video is hosted on YouTube or in a similar “small” player, chances are that showing a full screen is going to make it hard to see much without zooming in.
 We try to avoid pixelating an image by zooming in too far, and we’ll definitely let you know if we need something specific.
 If all this pixel discussion is confusing, just ask and we’ll walk you through your particular scenario.

 What about adding clickable links to my video?